PHT-Medic/documentation/docs/offline_tool.md

    ![Offline Tool Model Page](images/offline_tool_images/4step.png)
    <br/><br/>

-8. Select the models on the left list-box that you wish to decrypt.
-If a file is selected, it will appear in the right box.
+8. Select the models on the left list-box that you wish to decrypt If a file is selected, it will appear in the right box
-9. Press "Decrypt selected models".
+9. Press "Decrypt selected models"
 10. You can go to the corresponding directory with the decrypted results by pressing "Show decrypted files".
-The results are saved on your local machine and you are responsible protecting those.
+The results are saved on your local machine and you are responsible protecting those